Your Safety is our Priority

 Parking Permits are approximately $21 annually (includes permit and processing fee).

 Once purchased online at Rydin Permit Express, you can print out a temporary parking pass for your dash, and your decal will be mailed to you at the address you provide.
+Residents should use their CSU PO Box, not their permanent home address.

 Apply your decal on the inside of your windshield, driver side, bottom.